 Already, "Hillcrest is one of the more intensely developed neighborhoods in San Diego," with infill on most lots, yet has maintained its character as walkable and livable.
 Named in 2007 by the American Planning Association as one of the 10 best neighborhoods in America, those of us who live here feel a special pride in fostering growth in keeping with the existing community.

-However, Hillcrest has been and remains under siege by outside forces that are trying to rig the system, by overuling actual community input — voters not donors — in order to allow runaway development at the expense of the existing neighborhood.
+However, Hillcrest has been and remains under siege by outside forces that are trying to rig the system, by overuling actual community input — donors over voters — in order to allow runaway development at the expense of the existing neighborhood.

 They want to take advantage of Hillcrest's desirable location and those living here to tear down whatever they want and throw up shoebox high rises for their foreign investor, REIT, and AirBnB clients.